 When almost all communication occurs in a virtual environment, it is essential to take care of its proper course.
 Seeing the other person significantly facilitates communication, so meetings in our company are conducted in Google Meet with the cameras turned on.
 It allows us to stay in touch and gives a substitute for a face-to-face meeting.
 On the one hand, we know the meeting course because the Google Calendar Invites have a clear agenda attached, and on the other, we also know that we need to get to the meeting prepared.
 It facilitates the organization of work and maintains the meetings’ content, and is also an expression of respect for other team members and our own time.

 Not being in the office makes communication difficult.
 All issues have to be discussed online.
 Our team’s basis was to establish the main communication channels (Slack/Discord, e-mail, GitLab, wiki) depending on the importance of the addressed content and the expected response.
+In addition, we use tools such as Asana and tomHRM to improve our organizational system.
 However, establishing channels is just the beginning.
 It was also in each team member’s hands to ensure that relevant information was disseminated to the right stakeholders.
 The continuous flow of information was crucial in this situation – from information about the start of work, through temporary absences, to information about a system failure.

 In the beginning, we set live meetings during planning, grooming, and demos to maintain the continuous development of interpersonal relationships.
 Therefore we took care of strengthening the relations between the team members enabling effective communication between all company employees.
 Time and further work verified our assumptions.
 After a few months, we have developed internal solutions that allow us to operate in both hybrid and remote work models.